pwdelbloomboard/devopstools/about-rundeck/rundeck.md

 a pipeline is something that can be spun up to create many parallel users hitting the site at once.
 Unfortunately, it doesn't really work at the moment.

+## Types of Rundeck Jobs

+## Running a Job

+### Understanding the Context

+* First, we have to understand the context

+* Are variables being updated?
+Why are they being updated?
+Are we asking certain applications on certain branches being asked to point to one another?
+* Is this an override?
+Are you overriding a variable in SSM?
+* Are you using branch slugs rather than branch names?
+* Can you understand the manual implementation of this job?
+### Getting to the Job

 # Resources

 * [Introduction to Rundeck in Under 10 Minutes](https://www.youtube.com/watch?v=QSY_qw9Buic)